Terms & Conditions for Maintenance of Equipment by Best 4 Business Communications Ltd.

 The Company will endeavour to ensure that major faults receive a response within 4 hours, and minor faults receive a response within 8 hours.
 The severity of the fault will dictate the length of time in regards to fault resolution.
 Requests for programming changes have a 3 day response time upon our receipt of your request.

 THE COMPANY’S OBLIGATIONS

-CONDITIONS OF SALE by Best 4 Business Communications Ltd
+Terms & Conditions of Sale & Equipment Rental by Best 4 Business Communications Ltd

 This Agreement constitutes the entire agreement between the Customer and Best 4 Business Communications Ltd and supersedes all proposals or prior agreements, oral or written, and all other communications between the parties relating to the subjected matter of this Agreement.
 No alterations, waiver or modification of the printed terms of this Agreement shall be valid unless signed by a Director of Best 4 Business Communications Ltd and by a person authorised by the Customer.
 Variance from the terms of this Agreement in any order or other written notification from the Customer will be of no effect.